-If you have been inspired by the ensuite bathroom ideas and need some direction on how to go forward, we have an incredible team that can help you with choosing fixtures and fittings for your project.
+If you have been inspired by the ensuite bathroom ideas and need some direction on how to go forward and select your ideal bathroom colour palette, we have an incredible team that can help you with choosing fixtures and fittings for your project.

 Click the button below to book a design consultation, or contact our team here.